mvrkvincent/RecApp2.0/frontend-react-redux/README.md

 9. The functions above will now need to be invoked with the appropriate, but we do not have access to either `state` or `dispatch` from our store.
 This is where `connect` comes in.
 I will break this down carefully as to prevent any confusion or attempts at magical thinking.

   1. First we will invoke `connect` and pass our two mapping functions as arguments.
-    ~~~js

     // /src/components/Questions.js

         // ...
         connect(mapStateToProps, mapDispatchToProps)
-    ~~~

-  3. Let's imagine an extremely simplified version of connect (this is for illustrative purposes only).
+  2. Let's imagine an extremely simplified version of connect (this is for illustrative purposes only).
 Theres nothing magic happening here, in fact.
 We could make this ourselves and resurrect our `GLOBAL_STATE` object if we really wanted to.
 Which I don't, because I'm as lazy as I am nostalgic.

-    ~~~js

     // react-redux/connect.js